MarshallGarey/slurm-multicluster-dev/README.md

 ## Running Slurm commands:

-`cd` to the cluster (discovery1, discovery2, discovery3) that you want to run commands from.
+`cd` to the cluster (c1, c2, c3) that you want to run commands from.
 Set the path to the slurm.conf file of that cluster to the environment variables `SLURM_CONF`. cd to `bin` and run any Slurm command.
-For example, to submit a job from discovery1:
+For example, to submit a job from cluster c1:

-    cd discovery1
+    cd c1
     export SLURM_CONF=`pwd`/etc/slurm.conf
     cd bin
     ./srun hostname